Semih-H/IBM-HR-Attrition-Analysis/README.md

 The company’s overall employee turnover rate is 16%.
 After looking closely at the data, we found that people tend to leave the company for a few main reasons:

-- **How Long They’ve Been at the Company and Their Work History**: Employees who are new to the company or have switched jobs often in the past are much more likely to leave.
+- **Tenure and Work History**: Employees who are new to the company or have switched jobs often in the past are much more likely to leave.
 This shows that people who haven’t stayed long in jobs before may be at higher risk of leaving again.

 - **How They Feel About Their Work**: People who gave low scores for job satisfaction, how involved they feel in their work, or how well they can balance work with personal life were more likely to quit.
 This means that when employees aren’t happy or don’t feel connected to their job, they’re more likely to leave.

-- **Working Too Many Hours**: Employees who regularly work overtime are more than three times more likely to quit than those who don’t.
+- **Working Overtime**: Employees who regularly work overtime are more than three times more likely to quit than those who don’t.
 This shows that working long hours is a major reason people decide to leave, and it’s something the company should look into carefully.

 ### Recommendations

-- **Pay Special Attention to New Employees**: Create programs that help new workers feel welcome, supported, and part of the team.
+- **Pay special attention to new employees**: Create programs that help new workers feel welcome, supported, and part of the team.
 People who are new to the company are the most likely to leave, so it’s important to make sure they have a positive beginning.

-- **Take a close look at Overtime**: Go over the rules and practices around working extra hours.
+- **Take a close look at overtime**: Go over the rules and practices around working extra hours.
 Working too much can lead to stress and feeling worn out, which makes people more likely to quit.
 Making changes here can help people feel better and stay longer.

-- **Make the Job More Enjoyable**: Spend time and money on ways to help employees enjoy their work and feel more connected to what they do.
+- **Make the job more enjoyable**: Spend time and money on ways to help employees enjoy their work and feel more connected to what they do.
 When people feel good about their jobs, they’re less likely to leave.

-- **Help People Balance Work and Life**: Encourage a balance between work and personal life.
+- **Help people balance work and life**: Encourage a balance between work and personal life.
 When employees feel like they have time for themselves and their families, they’re more likely to stay.
 This is especially important for groups of employees who are already feeling stretched thin.

 <br>